ekhmoi/what-appears/1_chapters/03-working-with-difficulty/00-intro.md

-# Part III – Working With Difficulty Inside Experience
+# Working With Difficulty Inside Experience

 So far we’ve mostly mapped the terrain: